- Reference >

 Starting in MongoDB 5.0, update operators process document fields with string-based names in lexicographic order.
 Fields with numeric names are processed in numeric order.
 See Update Operators Behavior for details.

-If the field does not exist, $set
+If the field does not exist, $set will add a new field with the

 specified value, provided that the new field does not violate a type